auriq/essentia_docs/source/tutorial/aqtools/aq_pp/mapping-strings.rst

 --------------------------------------------------------------------------------

-``-evlc`` is incredibly powerful when acting on numerical columns and many of its functions can be useful in processing string columns, but a lot of analysis needs more advanced parsing and combination of string type columns than ``-evlc`` can provide.
+While ``-evlc`` is incredibly powerful when acting on numerical columns and many of its functions can be useful in processing string columns, a lot of analysis needs more advanced parsing and combination of string type columns than ``-evlc`` can provide.

 Thus aq_pp contains a variety of mapping functions to **allow values from certain columns to be extracted and recombined into the same or different columns**.
 The first two sets of mapping functions are ``-mapf`` and ``-mapc``, and ``-mapfrx`` and ``-mapc``.